 In-Depth Breakdown of each Hosting Plan

 We’ve listed a brief summary of the plans that Bluehost offers.
 Let’s go into the total breakdown of these plans.

 1. Bluehost Shared Hosting

 - The basic plan costs $2.95 today and is the perfect plan for small websites with only a few hundred visitors per month.
-This plan comes with a single website, 50GB of storage, 25 sub-domains, 100 MB of email storage, five email accounts, and a basic site backup (courtesy, not guaranteed).
+This plan comes with support for a single website, 50GB of storage, 25 sub-domains, 100 MB of email storage, five email accounts, and a basic site backup (courtesy, not guaranteed).
 Renewal for this plan costs $7.99 per month.
-However, you should probably note that you're only entitled to the $2.95 price if you pay 36 months in advance.
-The renewal of the initial payment doesn't cover 36 months, though, as the option is only for 24 months.
+However, you should probably note that you’re only entitled to the $2.95 price if you pay 36 months in advance.
+The renewal of the initial payment doesn’t cover 36 months, though, as the option is only for 24 months.

 - The next plan is the Plus plan and it costs, at present, $5.45 per month.
 This plan comes with unlimited websites, unlimited SSD storage, unmetered bandwidth, free SSL certificate, unlimited domains, unlimited parked domains, unlimited sub-domains, Spam Experts, and 1 office 365 mailbox, free for thirty days.
 The renewal fee for this plan is $10.99.